Facebook Pixel

 Since we have an odd number of elements, the median is at position ⌈(m × n) / 2⌉.
 The expression (m * n + 1) >> 1 is equivalent to (m * n + 1) // 2, which gives us the ceiling of (m × n) / 2 for odd numbers.

-3. Perform binary search on the value range:
+3. Perform binary search using the template:

-The binary search finds the leftmost position where count(x) >= target, which is exactly our median value.
+The template finds the smallest value x such that count(x) >= target, which is exactly our median value.

 Time Complexity: